brapru/habit/README.md

 # habit

-A simple library to focus on practicing common data structures and algorithms in modern C++.
+A simple library of data structures, algorithms, and other fun things in modern C++.
+It is intended to for practice and learning rather than production use.